johnnavaj/platformio-docs/frameworks/shakti-sdk.rst

     * - Name
       - Description

-    * - :ref:`platform_sifive`
+    * - :ref:`platform_shakti`
-      - SiFive brings the power of open source and software automation to the semiconductor industry, making it possible to develop new hardware faster and more affordably than ever before.
+      - Shakti brings the power of open source and software automation to the semiconductor industry, making it possible to develop new hardware faster and more affordably than ever before.

 Boards
 ------